Janez Potočnik

-Janez Potočnik (pronounced /sl/; born 22 March 1958) is a Slovenian politician who served as European Commissioner for Environment from 2009 until 2014.
+Janez Potočnik (pronounced /sl/; born 22 March 1958) is a Slovenian politician who served as the European Commissioner for the Environment from 2009 until 2014.
 He was formerly Slovenia's Minister for European Affairs.

 In November 2014, he became co-chair of the International Resource Panel (IRP), a forum of scientists and experts working on natural resources management.

 Biography

 Janez Potočnik was born on 22 March 1958 in Kropa, SR Slovenia.
 His father Stojan was innkeeper and his mother Lojzka was a school teacher.
 He has one sibling, a brother seven years older named Lojz.
 After finishing elementary school in Lipnica, Potočnik attended high school in Kranj, where he was also active in sports, notably in basketball and track and field.
 After high school he moved to Ljubljana, where he received a bachelor's degree in economics from the University of Ljubljana in 1982.

 Early career

 Potočnik served as assistant director (1984–1987) and director (1993–2001) at the Institute of Macroeconomic Analysis and Development in Ljubljana.
 In 1993, he received his PhD in economics from the University of Ljubljana.
 Between 1988 and 1993, he was a senior researcher at the Institute for Economic Research in Ljubljana.